-According to [37], the average number of hops a packet traverses in the network equals hop transmissions along the path.
-Then, given the probability of delivery success in one hop $Pr(E_A)Pr(E_B)$ and the average number of hops for delivering a packet to the base station E(H), the probability that a node $X_i$ succeeds in delivering a packet to the base station can be derived by combining (29), (37) and (42):
+A node succeeds in delivering a packet to the base station if every hop on the routing path achieves successful delivery of the packet.
+For simplicity, we assume that the delivery of each hop transmission is independent of other hop transmissions along the path [45].
+Then, given the probability of delivery success in one hop $Pr(E_A)Pr(E_B)$ and the average number of hops for delivering a packet to the base station E(H), the probability that a node $X_i$ succeeds in delivering a packet to the base station can be derived by combining (29), (37) and (42) (Assume the base station can always receive packets from its neighbors [46].):